 Although not agreeing to supply any other information, the OTO agreed to consider the supply of other ratios, if appropriate.

+Top of page

 7. MEETING WITH UKOITC

 Upon hearing the above approach from the OTO at a meeting on 11 February, UKOITC expressed its concern on a number of aspects and agreed to reply when the OTO position had been confirmed in accordance with the above.